Blood travels hot towards its intent.

 I love hearing about myths like this one.
 It creates so many tails and so many imaginative stories about ancient times.
 Rome is full of mythology and the birthplace of so much history that it is understandable why it attracts so many people from all over the world.

-If you want to learn anything from my visit there, it would be to go off the beating track and explore its streets and alleys.
-We found the best Italian restaurants downside treats away from the crowds.
+If I learned anything of my visit it would be to go off the beating track and explore Romes streets and alleys.
+We found the best Italian restaurants down a small narrow street away from the crowds.
 We also stumble upon a courtyard full of people relaxing, having drinks and listening to musicians busking.
 I think this would a recommendation for any city you visit.
 Just get a little lost.

 Have you visited Rome? what would you recommend as a must see?
-Or good grub?
-Who doesn’t love Italian 🙂
+Di you have a similar expeience?